jdanekrh/amqv7-workshop/labs/00-install-broker.md

 * `bin` -- Set up scripts for creating and managing brokers
 * `etc` -- Bootstrap settings for running `artemis` commands
-* `examples` -- handful of useful examples for getting started with AMQ7
+* `examples` -- handful of useful examples for getting started with AMQ 7
-* `lib` -- where the AMQ7 libs and dependencies are packaged
+* `lib` -- where the AMQ 7 libs and dependencies are packaged
 * `schema` -- config files schemas
 * `web` -- where the main web console configuration and libraries are stored